spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 When you use the topology key `spotinst.io/node-lifecycle`, a running node in each topology before applying the workloads(s) that contain the spread constraints.

-> Warning: If one of the topologies running in the cluster is not available, the pods that are supposed to run on this topology will remain pending.
+> **Important Note**: If one of the topologies running in the cluster is not available, the pods that are supposed to run on this topology will remain pending.
 For example, you have a topology key `spotinst.io/node-lifecycle`, and you have spot and OD nodes in the cluster.
 If there are no available spot markets, the pods would remain pending since launching an OD node would violate the `maxSkew` limitation.

 ## Resource Limits